EffectOrientedProgramming/book/Examples/README.md

 clone/download this repository and open it with IntelliJ IDEA.
 This README will also cover how to download [Coursier](https://get-coursier.io/), which will be very helpful when using [SBT](https://www.scala-sbt.org/).

-The remainder of this README shows you how to build and test the examples using IntelliJ IDEA, SBT, and the command line.
+The remainder of this README shows you how to build and test the provided examples using IntelliJ IDEA, SBT, and the command line.

 !!!!!